FBK-NILab/tractogram_filtering/README.md

 ### Running Locally (on your machine)

 1. git clone this repo.
-2. `git checkout miccai2020`
+2. Inside the cloned directory, `git checkout miccai2020`
-3. Inside the cloned directory, create `config.json` with something like this:
+3. Create `config.json` with something like this:

 ```json
 {